 If dehydration is left untreated, it can become severe.

-Severe dehydration (see signs and symptoms above) is a medical emergency and requires immediate medical attention.
+Severe dehydration is a medical emergency and requires immediate medical attention.

 If severe dehydration is not treated immediately, it can lead to complications.

-- if you're finding it difficult to keep water down because you're vomiting, try drinking small amounts more often
+If you're finding it hard to keep water down because you're vomiting, try drinking small amounts more often.

-- if you think your baby is dehydrated, take them to see your GP as soon as possible -they'll be able to recommend appropriate treatments
+If you think your baby is dehydrated, take them to see your GP as soon as possible.
+They'll be able to recommend the right treatments.

-- don't dilute your baby's formula (if you use it) - babies who are formula-fed and those on solids can be given extra water
+If you use formula, don't dilute it.
+Babies who are formula-fed and those on solids can be given extra water.

-- giving your baby regular sips (a few times an hour) of oral rehydration solution in addition to their usual feed (breastmilk, formula milk and water) will help to replace lost fluids, salts and sugars
+Giving your baby regular sips (a few times an hour) of oral rehydration solution as well as their usual feed (breastmilk, formula milk and water) will help to replace lost fluids, salts and sugars.

 Infants and children

-- infants and children who are dehydrated shouldn't be given solely water, because it can dilute the already low level of minerals in their body and make the problem worse
+Infants and children who are dehydrated should not be given just water, because it can dilute the already low level of minerals in their body and make the problem worse.

-- instead, they should have diluted squash or a special oral rehydration solution (see below)
+Instead, they should have diluted squash or a special oral rehydration solution .

 Oral rehydration solutions